Qovery/documentation/website/guides/tutorial/create-and-deploy-python-discord-bot.md

 </TabItem>
 <TabItem value="manual">

-Install the Qovery CLI on Linux manually by downloading the [latest realease][urls.qovery_cli_releases], and uncompress its content to a folder into your shell `PATH`.
+Install the Qovery CLI on Linux manually by downloading the [latest release][urls.qovery_cli_releases], and uncompress its content to a folder into your shell `PATH`.

 </TabItem>
 </Tabs>